Boxing Day or St. Stephen’s Day? The Value of Giving

 The roots of Boxing Day may go further back into the Christian faith.
 Saint Stephen was a deacon in a Jerusalem church.
 It’s thought he was a Greek Jew who converted to Christianity.
-He was highly regarded for distributing food to the poor, especially Greek widows.
-But he was accused of preaching blasphemy against Moses and God, and he was sentenced to be stoned to death.
+He distributed food to the poor, especially Greek widows.
+But he was accused of preaching blasphemy against Moses and God, and he was sentenced to death.

 In History and Song

-The 1853 Christmas carol, “Good King Wenceslas,” is quite the story within a story.
 King Wenceslas (Saint Wenceslaus) refers to the Duke of Bohemia, who was assassinated in 935.
-He was regarded as a Rex Justus (Righteous King) after his death, and a Czech chronicler wrote of him:
+He was called a rex justus (righteous king) after his death.
+A Czech chronicler wrote of him:

 Keeping With Tradition

 Today, this charitable day has become something more like Black Friday, with shops offering discounts to customers.
 Boxing Day has largely become a day to go shopping.
 Gifts are always appreciated, but it is in the act of giving and the care of others that we can celebrate the true meaning of Boxing Day – or St. Stephen’s Day.